ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-14-aws-sysops-disaster-recovery.md

 ## RTO &amp; RPO
 Recovery Time Objective (RTO) - From disaster all the way back to normal

-Recovery Point Objective (RPO) - how much data you can loose
+Recovery Point Objective (RPO) - how much data you can loose; Max duration of time of which data might be lost from an IT service due to an incident.

 # Disaster Recovery - Onsite -> AWS
 AWS makes diaster recover way, way less expensive and easier to manage.
 One big way scenario is backing up your on-premise capability with AWS.
 Import/Export Snowball is great idea.